open-telemetry/opentelemetry-specification/specification/metrics/api.md

 ###### requirement: no_null_references

-> No null references MUST be returned in languages where accessing these results in errors.
+> Null references MUST NOT be returned in languages where accessing these results in errors.

 ###### requirement: no_api_exceptions